Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Sparse OFDMA Signaling

 \subsection{Identification of Multiple Active Devices With and Without Noise}

-When multiple devices are active, the active devices may use colliding tones, so that the device information cannot always be directly recovered from $Y^{j+1}_{b_{k}} / Y^0_{b_{k}}$, $j=0, \cdots, \lceil \log N \rceil$.
-The idea is to let the devices transmit at \textit{multiple} frequency bins.
-As in the case of a single active device, we first identify active devices from the singleton bins.
-The identified device information is then used to bootstrap the detection of other devices.
+When multiple devices are active, the active devices may use colliding subcarriers, so that the device information cannot always be directly recovered from $Y^{j}_{b_{k}} / Y^0_{b_{k}}$.
+We propose to let the devices transmit on \textit{multiple} subcarriers.
+As in the case of a single active device, we first identify active devices from the singletons.
+The identified device information is then used to bootstrap the detection of other devices.\footnote{A related, simpler setting for device activity detection is group testing, e.g., in \cite{luo2008neighbor}, devices who do not violate the energy levels of all subcarriers are declared to be active.}

 The presence of noise raises additional questions: 1) How can we reliably estimate the channel coefficients?
 2) How can we robustly estimate the device information in the noisy setting?
-3) How can we distinguish a frequency bin to be a zeroton, singleton or multiton?
-In the following, we further enhance the signaling scheme to address these three challenges.
-Specifically, the overall frame structure is described in Fig.~\ref{fig:frame}.
-The frame structure contains two subframes.
-The first subframe is used for device identification and the second subframe is used for synchronization.
+3) How can we \DG{detect whether} a subcarrier \DG{is} a zeroton, singleton, or multiton?
+In the following, we further enhance the signaling scheme to address those three challenges. \LL{Specifically, a frame consisting of four subframes is described in Fig.~\ref{fig:frame}, where the subframes $0,1$ and $2$ are used for device identification and message decoding, and subframe $3$ is used for delay estimation.}